observablehq/plot/README.md

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency", sort: {x: {value: "y", reverse: true}}})
 ```

+If the input channel is *data*, then the reducer is passed groups of the mark’s data; this is typically used in conjunction with a custom reducer function, as when the built-in single-channel reducers are insufficient.

 Note: when a string or a function, the sort option is interpreted as a [basic sort transform](#transforms).
 To use both sort options and a sort transform, use [Plot.sort](#plotsortorder-options).